 20. Los Angeles Rams

 The swirling horns representing a bighorn sheep fit nicely on the Rams football helmet.
 They represent the brutal game as well as any logo.
-However, we prefer the yellow and blue color combination of the 1980s, which was much more striking.
+However, we prefer the yellow and blue combination of the 1980s, which was much more striking.

 In Need of a Makeover